Guide Book

 – NEXT STOP –

-Leave the house and walk back to the Visitor Center to enter Thomas’s studio where he painted for seven years.
+Leave the house and walk to the white barn to enter Thomas’s studio where he painted for seven years.

 – NEXT STOP –

-Return to the Visitor Center to browse our selection of Thomas Cole-inspired items.
-If you’re looking for nearby walks, lunch spots in the village, or even Thomas’s burial site, we can help.
+Return to the Shop to browse our selection of Thomas Cole-inspired items.
+If you’re looking for nearby walks, lunch spots in the village, or even the family burial site, we can help.

 Images: